Role of the board

 All directors are responsible under the law for the proper conduct of the Company's affairs.
 The directors are also responsible for ensuring that the strategies proposed by the executive directors are discussed in detail and assessed critically to ensure they are aligned with the long-term interests of shareholders and are compatible with the interests of employees, customers and suppliers.

 Regular reports and briefings are provided to the Board, by the executive directors and the company secretary, to ensure the directors are suitably briefed to fulfil their roles.
 The Board normally meets six times a year and there is contact between meetings to advance the Company's activities.
-It is the Board's usual practice to meet regularly with the senior executives of Sunbelt and A-Plant.
+It is the Board's usual practice to meet regularly with the senior executives of the US, Canadian and UK businesses.
 The directors also have access to the company secretary and are able to seek independent advice at the Company's expense.